-Trusted Claim Types Contract Functions
+Trusted Claim Topics Contract Functions

-Function Name Parameters Description Add claim type uint claimType Adds a trusted claim type to the registry.
-This is stored in uint format like KYC could be 7, AML could be 8 etc. Remove claim type uint claimType Removes the corresponding claim type from the registry.
-Get claim types Returns all the claim types stored in the registry.
+Function Name Parameters Description Add claim topic uint claimTopic Adds a trusted claim topic to the registry.
+This is stored in uint format like KYC could be 7, AML could be 8 etc. Remove claim topic uint claimTopic Removes the corresponding claim topic from the registry.
+Get claim topics Returns all the claim topics stored in the registry.